GIRLS SELECT PROGRAM

 How is the Select Team different from the Travel Team?

-No. The Founders League requires that all players also play on a town Travel Team.
+No. FGLL requires that all players also play on a town Travel Team.
 This is a League rule.
-Eligible players are 5th through 8th grade girls who are registered for the 12U or 14U Natick Travel Program in 2020.
+Eligible players are 5th through 8th grade girls who are registered for the 12U or 14U Natick Travel program in the same year.

-Do I need to register my child in order to try out?
+Do I need to register my child to try out?

-Yes, there is a separate registration for the Select Team.
-In addition, your child must be registered for a town travel team in order to try out for the Select Team.
-Registration is curently OPEN.
-Click HERE to register for Spring 2020 Select tryouts.
+Yes.
+There is a separate registration for the Select Team.
+In addition, your child must be registered for a town travel team to try out for the Select Team.
+Click HERE to register for Spring Select tryouts.
 There is no fee to try out.

 How many players will be selected for each team?

-Ideally the Select Teams will have 18-20 players on each roster.
-The final determination will be made after evaluations.
+Ideally, Select Teams have 18-20 players on each roster.
+Final determinations are made after evaluations.
 Alternates may be named, and could be called upon to play in a game if a rostered player is unable to play.

 Do returning players have to try out?

 Yes.
-Each year the 2-year age bracket (5th and 6th grade) includes a different pool of players.
+Each year, the two-year age bracket (5th and 6th grade) includes a different pool of players.
 Players are evaluated for a spot on the Select Team based on their skill level compared to others within that pool.

 How many tryouts are there?

-There is one session on the date mentioned above.
+There is one session for tryouts.
 Please arrive 15-20 minutes before the tryout to check in, stretch, and be ready to begin as soon as we can step on the turf.
 We need the full hour to evaluate the players.

 What if my child is injured or cannot participate in a tryout due to a conflict?